 The LA Police Gear Fixed Blade Infantry Knife is up for review, and I’m very confident you’ll be as impressed with this knife as I have been.
 The LAPG Infantry Knife is designed for serious, professional work, but could also be a great camping, hiking, or survival knife as well.
 The LAPG Infantry Knife as a lot of similar features to another brand-name “Infantry Knife,” but is available at a fraction of the cost.
 The Infantry Knife is just one of many LA Police Gear branded products.

 Over the last several years I have become a fairly steady customer of products from LA Police Gear.
 Founded by a LA area police and tactical officer, LA Police Gear has expanded tremendously to offer a wide range of police, military, and civilian products.
-As every cop knows, if you want to have good gear, or backup gear, you often have to purchase your own.
-Every officer knows the paycheck only goes so far, so economy of purchases is just as important.
+As every cop knows, if you want to have good gear or backup gear, you often have to purchase your own.
+Every officer knows the paycheck only goes so far, so the economy of purchases is just as important.
 LA Police Gear was created by a cop with just those needs in mind, and the company has been able to deliver outstanding products at affordable prices.

 As the name implies, the LAPG Infantry Knife is purpose-built for professional duty use.
 This knife is not a simple pocket knife, but a fixed blade knife best deployed for more serious purposes.
 The LA Police Gear Infantry Knife would be a great asset on a go-bag, active shooter response bag, sniper pack, or on a tactical vest.
 Other applications could include a camping or hiking knife, or an emergency knife for road travel.